shuque/tlscertcheck/README.md

     --printchain      Print full certificate chain if verbose is specified --silent          No output, just set response code --port=N          Use specified port (default: 443)
-    --sni=<name>      For IP address arguments, set SNI extension to given name --match=<id>      Check that certficates match given id --usefp           Use SHA1 fingerprint of DER-encoded cert as id
+    --ipversion=N     Use only specified IP version for resolving hosts (4 or 6) --sni=<name>      For IP address arguments, set SNI extension to given name --match=<id>      Check that certficates match given id --usefp           Use SHA1 fingerprint of DER-encoded cert as id